yorickpeterse/oga/CONTRIBUTING.md

 ## Hacking on Oga

+Before you start hacking on Oga make sure the following libraries/tools are
+installed:

+* Ragel 6.x (6.9 recommended)
+* gunzip (to unpack the fixtures)
+* javac (only when using JRuby)

-Assuming you have a local Git clone of Oga, the first step should be to install all the required Gems:
+Assuming you have the above tools installed and a local Git clone of Oga, lets install the required Gems:

     bundle install